How to Get Free Bitcoin?

 - Ask for tips under your online posts or other contributions.
 For example, Tippin.me extension is a great way to receive bitcoin micropayments on Twitter.

 Getting free bitcoin via affiliate programs

 An often overlooked way to get a fair share of free BTC is to participate in affiliate programs.
 Like work, it will consume your time and energy, but if you’re committed, you’re likely to earn a full salary or even more.

-Of course, there are many more alternative ways to get Bitcoin.
-We’ve barely scratched the surface here, but other forms of obtaining Bitcoin require more capital.
-For instance, you might want to become a crypto trader using exchanges like eToro, Binance, HitBTC, BitMEX, and others.
-Alternatively, you can mine Bitcoin using your own or rented mining gear.
-Last but not least, there are plenty of Bitcoin casinos or lending services where you can earn interest on your BTC.
+Of course, there are many more alternative ways to get bitcoin.
+We’ve barely scratched the surface here, but other forms of obtaining bitcoin require more capital.
+For instance, you might want to become a crypto trader using platforms like eToro, Xcoins, Binance, HitBTC, BitMEX, and others.
+Alternatively, you can mine bitcoin using your own or rented mining gear.
+Last but not least, there are plenty of bitcoin casinos or lending services where you can earn interest on your BTC.
 However, these options are high-risk activities and should be treated with caution.